cloudmesh-community/hid-sp18-417/project-code/gcloud/readme.md

 gcloud container clusters delete [CLUSTER_NAME]
 ``

-Its worth nnoting that if a webservice replicas are defined during depoyment then deleting a pod will automatically generate a new one.
+Its worth noting that if a webservice replicas are defined during depoyment then deleting a pod will automatically generate a new one.